Verifiable Encodings for Secure Homomorphic Analytics: Polynomial Encoding

-The following theorem states that a misbehaving cloud has only a negligible probability of cheating without being detected.
+\descr{Security.} Within the scope of our threat model (\S\ref{sec:pb}), the following theorem states that a misbehaving server has only a negligible probability of cheating without being detected.

-\begin{thm} If the PRF $F_K$ and the canonical HE scheme are at least $\lambda$-bit secure, and if $t$ is a $\lambda$-bit prime number, then for any program $\mathcal{P}$ with authentications of bounded degree, $\text{PE}$ is a secure authenticator (\S\ref{sec:prelim:vche}). \end{thm}
+\begin{theorem} If the PRF $F_K$ and the canonical HE scheme are at least $\lambda$-bit secure and if $t$ is a $\lambda$-bit prime number, then, for any program $\mathcal{P}$ with authentications of bounded degree, $\text{PE}$ is a secure authenticator and a PPT adversary has a probability of successfully cheating the verification negligible in $\lambda$. \end{theorem}

-\descr{Proof Intuition.} The security follows from the security of the PRF and the polynomial identity lemma for various polynomials over the field $\mathbb{Z}_t$ as $t$ is a prime number; the probability of the adversary winning Experiment~\ref{expe} is negligible in $\lambda$.
+\descrit{Proof Intuition.} The security follows from the security of the PRF and the polynomial identity lemma for various polynomials over the field $\mathbb{Z}_t$ (as $t$ is a prime number); the probability of the adversary cheating without being detected is negligible in $\lambda$.
 The formal proof is presented in Appendix~\ref{ap:vche2}.

+\descr{Overhead.} After the evaluation, the size of the resulting PE authentication $\boldsymbol{\sigma}'$ grows polynomially with the degree of the polynomial computation due to the convolution between the authentications.
+Hence, for programs with large multiplicative depth, PE might introduce a significant communication overhead between the client and the server and become less communication efficient than REP. This growth can also affect the client's computational overhead due to the cost of pre-computing the challenges plus the cost of the polynomial evaluation (Step {\small3} in PE.Ver).
+To account for this issue, we design a new \textit{polynomial compression protocol} (\S\ref{sec:vche2:PP}).
+Moreover, the convolutions introduced by the multiplicative gates during the evaluation phase yield a non-negligible computational and communication overhead for the computing server (see \S\ref{sec:system-impl}).
+For client-aided scenarios, we mitigate the effects on the computation and communication overheads, by introducing a new technique called \textit{re-quadratization} (\S\ref{sec:vche2:RQ}).